The Brothers Lionheart: Adaptations

 In 1977, the book was made into the Swedish fantasy film The Brothers Lionheart.
 The film was directed by Olle Hellbom and adapted for screenplay by Astrid Lindgren herself.
 Since 1985, an extended version of the film has been regularly shown on Swedish television.

 In 2007, the book was adapted into a musical by Bo Wastesson (music), Staffan Götestam (manuscript - coincidentally, Staffan played Jonatan in the 1977 film adaptation) and Ture Rangstrom (lyrics), directed by Elisabet Ljungar at the Gothenburg opera house in Sweden, with the leading parts played by Hanna Brehmer (Skorpan), Alexander Lycke (Jonathan) and Annica Edstam (Sofia), orchestra conducted by Marit Strindlund, choreography created by Camilla Ekelof, costume and stage design by Mathias Clason.
 The musical opened on March 3, 2007.

 In 2009, the book was adapted into a musical by Richard Storry and Pete Gallagher.
 The UK premiere of this adaptation of The Brothers Lionheart formed part of the Pleasance Theatre's Summer 2009 Programme.

 Another film adaptation was in development since 2012, to be directed by Tomas Alfredson.
 Norwegian Film Institute reported that the film's budget was to be 325 million SEK, making the project the most expensive Nordic film of all time, and so requiring some foreign investors.
 Alfredson was expected to work together with writer John Ajvide Lindqvist and cinematographer Hoyte van Hoytema, with whom he previously worked on the film Let the Right One In.
 The production was to be filmed in English.
 Shooting was scheduled to begin during the summer of 2013 in Europe.
 Casting agent Jina Jay, previously linked to other film projects like The Adventures of Tintin, Tinker Tailor Soldier Spy and the Harry Potter films, was looking for two boys aged eight to ten, and thirteen to fifteen, who could play the two main characters Skorpan and Jonatan, respectively.

 By February 2014, the film was postponed and no date has been set for when the filming was to begin.
 According to cinematographer Hoyte van Hoytema, the delay was caused by "the financing being so complicated because there are a lot of countries involved".

-Literary influences
+Influences

 Swiss writer Christian Kracht's 2025 novel Air is a reinterpretation of Lindgren's book.

+A novel from British crime writer J. M. Dalgliesh, The Raven Song, part of the Hidden Norfolk/Detective Tom Janssen series, features themes and references from the book.

+The Swedish progressive metal band Karmanjakah derives its name from a fictional location in the book.